Michelle Obama’s Name Replaced With Trump’s By Vandals At Little Free Library In Washington

 — HowStuffWorks (@HowStuffWorks) November 25, 2018

 Unfortunately for Dolan-Galaviz, the library has attracted the attention of vandals who are apparently not happy with Michelle Obama’s name being there.
-The most recent act of vandalism was a crude attempt at crossing out Michelle’s name, itself spray-painted in orange paint, and replaced with Trump’s.
+The most recent act of vandalism was a crude attempt at crossing out Michelle’s name, itself spray-painted in orange paint and replaced with Trump’s.

 There is #NoGoodReason for this vandalism. https://t.co/Woe4qkW8Yy